gevorgmarg1/image_vectorizer/README.md

 # image_vectorizer

-A college project designed by Gevorg Margaryan and David Sawires for vectorizing a given image via use of custom written edge detection and Dealuanay triangulations.
+A college project designed by Gevorg Margaryan and David Sawires for vectorizing a given image via use of custom written edge detection and Delaunay triangulations.
 The parameters of the function are:
   Filename - String,
   Amount of random points to be added - Integer,